microsoft/pxt-arcade/docs/courses/csintro1/motion/random.md

 ## Example #2: Random Sprite Location #example-2

 1. Review the code below
-2. Create the sample code and run it
+2. Create a new project and name it “randomLocation”
-3. Save the code for the task (name it "randomLocation")
+3. Create the sample code and run it
 4. Examine the use of ``||math:pick random||`` in the sprite location block.
 The code does not assign the chosen random number to a variable before using it

 ```blocks